-The October of 2003 Banks Island ROS event is outside the period of the ERA-40 reanalysis, so the NARR was used to analyze the synoptic conditions leading up to these events.
-Climatological conditions for October are shown in Fig. 4 (a).
-For approximately a week before the ROS, Banks Island was experiencing strong southwesterly flow, due to a ridge in the 500 hPa height field that stretched almost all the way to the tropics.
-To facilitate comparison with the climatology, the hemispheric 500 hPa height field from the NCEP Global Forecast System (GFS) 0-hour forecast for October 3, 2003 is shown in Fig. 4 (b) rather than the regional fields provided by the NARR; the two products exhibit similar strong features over the domain of the NARR for the relevant time period.
-This relatively warm, moist flow was lifted at Banks Island by a weak upper level short wave passing through, resulting in snow followed by rain.
+The October 2003 Banks Island ROS event is outside the period of the ERA-40 reanalysis, so the NARR data were used to analyze the synoptic conditions leading up to these events.
+Climatological conditions for October are shown in Fig. 4a.
+For approximately a week before the ROS, Banks Island was experiencing strong southwesterly flow, due to a ridge in the 500-hPa height field that stretched almost all the way to the tropics.
+To facilitate comparison with the climatology, the hemispheric 500-hPa height field from the NCEP Global Forecast System (GFS) 0-h forecast for 3 October 2003 is shown in Fig. 4b rather than the regional fields provided by the NARR; the two products exhibit similar strong features over the domain of the NARR for the relevant time period.
+This relatively warm, moist flow was lifted at Banks Island by a weak upperlevel short wave passing through, resulting in snow followed by rain.
 Both positive vorticity advection increasing with height and advection of warm air can be identified as contributing to the lift (Trenberth 1978).
-For the 5 day period of October 3 to 8 during which the events are estimated to have occurred, the amount of total precipitation (all forms) for Banks Island in the NARR is only 4 mm.
-There are no nearby precipitation values significantly larger than those reported for Banks Island, so it is unlikely that the NARR simply tracked the storm somewhere else.
-The Sachs Harbour meteorological station on the southern tip of the island is the only station on the island equipped to measure precipitation amounts, and was ill-positioned to record the events.
-It reported approximately 5 mm of total precipitation for this time period.
+For the 5-day period of 3-8 October during which the events are estimated to have occurred, the amount of total precipitation (all forms) for Banks Island in the NARR is only 4 mm.
+There are no nearby precipitation values significantly larger than those reported for